-Anna joined the Connors Center in January 2019 as a Project Assistant.
-She is a Communication Studies student at Northeastern University, and will be graduating in December 2020.
+Anna joined the Connors Center in January 2020 as a Project Assistant.
+She majored in Communication Studies at Northeastern University, and graduated in 2020.
 Anna was previously at the New York City Wine & Food Festival, working to program their annual festival and raise money for hunger-relief charities.
 At the Connors Center, Anna supports website, communications, and event planning.

 MATHENA ABRAMSON, BA